intel-lab-lkp/linux/Documentation/userspace-api/media/dvb/dmx-reqbufs.rst

 :ref:`Generic Error Codes <gen-errors>` chapter.

 EOPNOTSUPP
-    The  the requested I/O method is not supported.
+    The requested I/O method is not supported.